 It sounds a bit silly, but in my case, it was the chairs for my balcony.
-I lived for almost 5 years in the same place, with an amazing view and balcony, but we didn´t have any chairs for the first year.
+I lived for almost 5 years in the same place, with an amazing view and balcony, but we didn´t have any chairs.
 Then when we bought them, I remember feeling that was my favorite place in my house!
-We added lights, we had a small bbq, and it just felt like home.
+We added lights, a small bbq, and it just felt like home.

 While we all have our home country´s favorite meals, a great way to adapt to a new country is through its gastronomy.
 Don´t be afraid of trying new things!
-You can soon have new favorite dishes or things you absolutely crave.
+You´ll be surprised how quickly you start craving these new flavors.

 If you have been planning for a while to move abroad, this is your sign to do it!

 Moving to a new country and culture is hard and overwhelming, but it´s worth it.
 You´ll meet new people, explore new environments, and have unique experiences.